kuanchihwang/CAM-SIMA-Docs/docs/conversion/walkthrough.md

 Bug gets extremely lucky (or maybe he's just really skilled) and there are no differences found in the atm.log file!

 ## 9 - Bring back into CAM

-Bug moves the CCPP-ized version of lunar_tides.F90 into the CAM source tree, updates `configure`, and runs CAM.
+1. Bug moves the CCPP-ized version of lunar_tides.F90 into the CAM source tree by checking out his branch's hash of the atmospheric_physics branch (NOTE: this will need to be a tag before the PR to CAM can be brought in).
+1. He renames the old `src/physics/cam/lunar_tides.F90` file to `src/physics/cam/lunar_tides_cam.F90`
+    - He removes everything from `lunar_tides_cam.F90` except `lunar_tides_readnl`
+1. Bug updates the `lunar_tides_init` and `lunar_tides_tend` subroutine calls in `physpkg.F90` to reflect the new CCPP-ized versions (full calling list, changing `lunar_tides_tend` to `lunar_tides_run`)
+1. Bug updates `configure`, and runs CAM.
 He confirms that it runs and answers haven't changed.

 Bug commits his changes to his fork/branch of the three repos: CAM, CAM-SIMA, atmospheric_physics.